bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ```

 Another important thing that we have to handle inside the `Routes` method are the handler panics.
 Go http server spawns
 a goroutine per request.
 This means that every request has to recover from eventual panics.
-Although `http.Server` is smart
+Although `http.Server` recovers
-enough to recover from panics, we could use `handlers.RecoveryHandler` from `gorilla/handlers` with custom logger to log
+from panics, we could use `handlers.RecoveryHandler` from `gorilla/handlers` with custom logger to log
 the panic and trigger an alarm.

 ```go